1999 – The Beginning

 2004 – The Birth of Something Great

 MAUA leadership establishes affiliations with the United States Martial Arts Association for America and the Shinobu Dojo for Japan and Asia.
-In addition to the new affiliations, MAUA also finalizes the first comprehensive mixed martial art designed specifically for the association called ZenTai JuJitsu, also known as Total Fighting Concepts.
+In addition to the new affiliations, MAUA also finalizes the first comprehensive self-defense system designed specifically for the association called ZenTai JuJitsu, also known as Total Fighting Concepts.

 2005 – Head Dojo Established

 MAUA officially establishes its headquarters under Managing Director J.D.
 Olsen in Sumter, South Carolina.

 MAUA creates five basic levels of instructorship thereby removing the focus of the traditional “Dan” ranks for blackbelts.
 This gives instructors more meaning to the rank attained and a better understanding of what that level means.

 MAUA begins training and sponsoring professional fighters for Mixed Martial Arts.

 The first ever gathering of all MAUA instructors in one place happened during the Warriors Weekend event at the association’s Head Dojo in Sumter, South Carolina.